Firearms licence (New Zealand): The "fit and proper person" test

 Additionally, self-defense is not considered a valid reason to possess firearms in New Zealand.

 There are exemptions from the need for a licence for police, military and related occupations and for the use of firearms when closely supervised by licence-holders.
-In addition certain types of firearms - such as humane killers, tranquilizer guns, flare pistols, antiques - may be used and possessed without a licence.
+In addition certain types of firearms – such as humane killers, tranquilizer guns, flare pistols, antiques – may be possessed and used without a licence.

 General licence

 The "general" (or "type A") licence gives permission to own and use "sporting configuration" firearms.
-A sporting configuration firearm is a rifle or shotgun that does not meet the legal definition of any of a Military-Style Semi-Automatic (MSSA), "Restricted Weapon" or "pistol".
+A sporting configuration firearm is a rifle or shotgun that does not meet the legal definition of a military-style semi-automatic (MSSA), "Restricted Weapon" or "pistol".
 Sporting configuration firearms are not individually registered, and licence-holders may own as many as they wish and buy or sell them freely from/to other licence-holders or dealers.

 Endorsements

 Under certain circumstances, a licence may carry endorsements to allow the possession and use of other types of weapons, as follows:

 Endorsements are issued only after further police vetting, and a higher standard of firearm storage security is required.
 Each application for an endorsement costs NZ$200.

 Weapons other than sporting-configuration rifles and shotguns must be individually registered, and transfer of possession is subject to prior approval by the police.